TheProProgrammer/TheProProgrammer/README.md

 - 👀 Ain't gonna flex or anything cuz I’m just a lil self taught moderately experienced Native Android Developer, Unity Game Developer (3D, 2D and VR) and an aspiring Flutter Developer, fascinated by everything tech.

-- 🌱 I’m a Sophomore at CUI-Islamabad studying Bachelor's in Computer Science.
+- 🌱 I’m a Sophomore at CUI-Islamabad doing my Bachelor's in Computer Science.

 - 👨‍💻 You can check out my apps on the Google Playstore: **<a href="bit.ly/PlaystoreProfile" target="blank">bit.ly/PlaystoreProfile</a>**